apache/directory-fortress-core/README.md

  ```

  Test Notes:
-  * If tests complete without errors Apache Fortress wors with your LDAP server.
+  * If tests complete without errors Apache Fortress works with your LDAP server.
   * These tests load thousands of records into target ldap server.
   * The 2nd and subsequent time test runs, teardown of data occurs.
   * WARNING messages are negative tests in action:

 ___________________________________________________________________________________
 # SECTION 9.
-Instructions to load policy data using Apache Fortress load utility.
+Instructions to load policy data using Apache Fortress Load utility.

- The Fortress Load utility is useful to create base policy configurations that need to be rerun many times in different test and production environments.
+ The Load utility is useful to create base policy configurations that need to be rerun many times in different test and production environments.
  For samples look here: [./ldap/setup](./ldap/setup).

 1. Create a load file using examples from **FORTRESS_HOME**/ldap/setup folder.